-- U. Kallweit is on the advisory board at, is consultant to, and has accepted research support from Jazz Pharmaceuticals, Takeda Pharmaceuticals, and Bioprojet H. Benes is on the advisory board of Takeda Pharmaceuticals and Idorsia Pharmaceuticals, and has received honoraria for educational presentations from Idorsia. - L. Burghaus has nothing to disclose. - G.M.L.
-Eglit is an employee of Axsome Therapeutics, Inc. - S. Floam is an employee of Axsome Therapeutics, Inc. and former employees of Jazz Pharmaceuticals. - G. Parks is a former employee of Axsome Therapeutics, Inc. and Jazz Pharmaceuticals https://www.axsomecongresshub.com/NEI2024 to view or ownload a PDF of this poster or access additional information and other Axsome Therapeutics presentations at NEI 2024.

-Y Winter has received honoraria for educational presentations and consultations from Axsome Therapeutics, Inc.., Arvelle Therapeutics, Angelini Pharma, Bayer AG, Bial, Bioprojet Pharma, Bristol Myers Squibb, Eisai, Ethypharm GmbH, GW Pharmaceuticals, Idorsia Pharmaceuticals, Jazz Pharmaceuticals, LivaNova, Neuraxpharm, Novartis, and UCB Pharma
+- U. Kallweit is on the advisory board at, is consultant to, and has accepted research support from Jazz Pharmaceuticals.
+Takeda Pharmaceuticals, and Bioprojet H. Benes is on the advisory board of Takeda Pharmaceuticals and Idorsia Pharmaceuticals, and has received honoraria for educational presentations from Idorsia - L. Burghaus has nothing to disclose. - G.M.L.
+Eglit and H Bhojwani are an employees of Axsome Therapeutics, Inc. S. Floam is an employee of Axsome Therapeutics, Inc. and former employees of Jazz Pharmaceuticals. - G. Parks is a former employee of Axsome Therapeutics, Inc. and Jazz Pharmaceuticals Y Winter has received honoraria for educational presentations and consultations from Axsome Therapeutics, Inc., Arvelle Therapeutics, Angelini Pharma, Bayer AG, Bial, Bioprojet Pharma, Bristol Myers Squibb, Eisai, Ethypharm GmbH, GW Pharmaceuticals, Idorsia Pharmaceuticals, Jazz Pharmaceuticals, LivaNova, Neuraxpharm, Novartis, and UCB Pharma